 Using All Natural Spider Repellents Indoors

-At 2.5 percent, you release about a quarter ounce of pure thyme oil into your home.
+This releases about 0.05 ounces of pure thyme oil into your home.

 The odor may surprise you.